William Gibson (painter)

 William Gibson (1644–1702) was an English miniature painter.
 He was a pupil and copyist of Lely.

-Life
+Biography

+Early life and career

 William Gibson was nephew of Richard Gibson, the dwarf, from whom he received instruction.
 He was also a pupil of Sir Peter Lely, and was very successful in his copies of Lely's works.
 He attained great eminence as a miniature painter, and was largely employed by the nobility.
 At the sale of Lely's collection of prints and drawings by the old masters, Gibson bought a great number, and added considerably to them by subsequent purchases.
-He resided in the parish of St. Giles-in-the-Fields, and died of a "lethargy" in 1702, aged 58.
-He was buried at Richmond in Surrey.